FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 **Title: Confirmed**
 >We have now confirmed your title on Lichess.

+**Title: Deny**
+>We have reviewed your title verification application, and unfortunately found it necessary to deny it.

 **Title: Spontaneous ID request**
 >Great performances always attract suspicions; some players are doubting your fair play, and are reporting you to the moderators.
 We would like to clear out these suspicions for good.
 >